 The descriptions of the countryside around Kutahya made by Keppel and other travellers do not indicate they noticed large wheat fields which had been in existence during the first centuries AD.

-Archaeological Museum: gravestones with symbols of a couple's daily life.
+Archaeological Museum: gravestones with symbols of a couple's daily life (writing tools for the man and toilet ones for the woman).
 The two show their right hands, perhaps a reference to "dextrarum junctio", the joining of the right hands during the wedding ceremony, or just a parting gesture

 The quality of some gravestones shows that they were made by workshops employing skilled sculptors.
 They were most likely based in the proximity of the celebrated white marble quarries of Docimeium, near Afyonkarahisar.

-(left) Cini Muzesi (Tile Museum) housed inside a former imaret (soup kitchen) opposite the Archaeological Museum; (right) tomb of Yakup II, the last Germiyanid ruler of Kutahya, in a "turbe" (tomb) adjoining the imaret
+(left) Cini Muzesi (Tile Museum) housed inside a former imaret (soup kitchen) opposite the Archaeological Museum; (right) tomb of Yakup II, the last Germiyanid ruler of Kutahya, in an adjoining mausoleum

 The Germiyanid principality ended in 1429 when its last ruler died.
 In the late XIVth century the Germiyanids were forced to acknowledge the suzerainty of their Ottoman neighbours.
 Yakup II formally bequeathed his principality to Sultan Murad II during a visit he made to him at Edirne in 1427.